Venom Of The Unspoken

 The deepest wound?
 Samson did not know I had left.

-Judas sold the Light for silver coins and kissed the Son to seal the deed; He hung his soul upon a tree, the bitter fruit of darkened greed (Matthew 26:48–49; 27:5).
-Small faults, left unseen, grow quietly in the dark (Ephesians 4:18–19).
-A small spark sets a forest ablaze (James 3:5; 1 Corinthians 5:6).
+For silver, Judas sold the Son—the kiss betrayed the One.
+He hung his soul upon a tree—the bitter fruit of greed was he (Matthew 26:48–49; 27:5).
+Small, hidden faults take root and bloom in the dark (Ephesians 4:18–19).
+One careless spark can burn a forest stark (James 3:5; 1 Corinthians 5:6).

 V. The Serpent on the Pole